-- · Doulas must verify eligibility for the month of service by contacting the Plan. - The member must be pregnant or have been pregnant within the past year and would benefit from doula services or requested doula services.
+- Doulas must verify eligibility for the month of service by contacting the Plan or looking the member up in the provider portal. - The member must be pregnant or have been pregnant within the past year and would benefit from doula services.